StuartCox3107/iGrow/README.md

 - Mentor Rohit Sharma for his advice and wisdom, particularly in terms of the scope of the project
 - Richard Wells_lead for the README.md cloning from Github section
 - CI coursework videos for the search functionality
+- [w3schools](https://www.w3schools.com/) was used extensively to research and assist with many challenges

 ### [Top](#iGrow)
 ---